-“If serving is below you leadership is beyond you.” – Anonymous
+“If serving is below you, leadership is beyond you.” – Anonymous

 There are two kinds of leadership: power and service-oriented.

-Lead by authority, or lead by example.
+Lead by authority or lead by example.
 The world has seen leadership by authority for centuries.
 We now know that leadership by example is much more powerful and effective.
 To be on the cutting edge of leadership, we need to embrace service-oriented leadership.

-Power leadership sees people as a resource that can be used for any purpose, by any means, for the sake of accomplishing the goals.
-Service-oriented leadership recognizes that the people within our corporations are part of the goals, and thus leads them in such a way that raises them to their full potential.
-A power-based leadership structure will always create an environment of drone workers who punch the clock, do their job, and go home to their real life.
-But a service leadership structure will create a culture of leaders at every level who are engaged and who actively contribute to the success of the whole.
+Leadership will always maintain an element of authority, but the defining difference between the two models is in how that authority is used.
+Power leadership sees people as a resource to be used, like a chest piece, for the sake of accomplishing goals.
+Service-oriented leadership recognizes that people and goals are integrated, so developing talent to their full potential helps everyone.
+A power-based leadership structure creates an environment of drone workers who punch the clock, do their job and go home to their real life.
+But a service leadership structure creates a culture of leaders at every level who are engaged and who actively contribute to everyone’s success.

-Each of these leaders has stories that validate the power of the service-leadership they lived.
+Each of these famous leaders has stories that validate the power of the service-leadership they lived.
 But it’s especially worthwhile to note that King and Mandela used service leadership to reform oppressive, authoritarian systems.
 If power leadership was more effective or powerful, then neither King nor Mandela would have succeeded.

-True service is looking out for the benefit of each other and the customer.
+Introducing Darwin Smith: True service is looking out for the benefit of each other and the customer.

 Not many people know about Darwin Smith, and that’s the point.
 He began as a simple in-house lawyer for Kimberly-Clark, but the future dramatically changed for both him and the company one day in 1971 when he was chosen to be the next CEO and chairman of the board.

 He operated in that role for the next 20 years until retiring in 1991, and is known for saying of his position, “I was just trying to become qualified for the job.”
-He was more than qualified for it by taking a company that over 20 years had fallen 36 percent behind the general market in stock performance, and transforming it so that it performed 4.1 times greater than the general market.[ii]
-He led the organization in making bold moves to divest its ownership of several paper mills and focus on strengthening the technology of its products.
-This paid off dramatically in causing Kimberly-Clark brands such as Kleenex and Huggies to gain No. 1 rankings in market share, elevating the company above its rivals Scott Paper and Procter & Gamble.
+He was more than qualified for it by transforming a company that had underperformed for over 20 years to outperforming the general stock market. ii Smith made bold moves to achieve that end, divesting several paper mills and strengthening the technology of its products.
+This paid off dramatically: Kimberly-Clark brands such as Kleenex and Huggies earned No. 1 rankings in market share, which elevated the company above its rivals Scott Paper and Procter & Gamble.

-Despite all his successes, Smith continually passed credit on to the employees, the managers, his predecessors, and the customers.
+Yet, despite all his successes, Smith continually passed credit on to the employees, the managers, his predecessors and the customers.
 He led the way in developing continuing education and health programs for his employees.
-He established a culture of service that looks to hire people who want to make a difference in the world, not just for themselves.
+To this day, Kimberly-Clark prides itself on serving one billion people worldwide— all because its CEO believed service was the company’s No.1 goal.